GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 **Data Usage and Methods**

 Since this is a regression type problem, the first step for preparing the data was the addition of sliding windows as described in part 1 of this paper.
+A window size of 10 was selected as the best window size after iteratively testing window sizes of 5 through 15.
 There is no point in standardizing the data, as gradient boosting uses trees and trees are agnostic to standardized values.

 In an early iteration of our model, we discovered that the county demographic features had little to no impact on the model.
 In the feature importance plots (examples of which are displayed above), county demographic features were consistently ranked as the bottom features in predicting the next day’s COVID cases.
 So, we moved forward with our model with only the sliding window data.